Science – where to explore it

 Activities include making a solar flower or robot, and it also has a mobile activity offering ideal for birthday parties.

 Luxlait Vitarium (Roost/Bissen)

 A "mooseum" with a difference, the Vitarium invites you to run as fast as a cow in an interactive indoor playground with activities around healthy eating and living.
 You can also take a tour of the diary or participate in a children's workshop.
-You can find out about opening times and reserve your ticket here, and there is also an on-site restaurant.
+You can find out about opening times and reserve your ticket here.

 Park Sënnesräich (Lullange)

 See, hear, touch, smell and taste – use your five senses at the different indoor and outdoor stations of this park.
-With a large garden, playground and labyrinth, a hands-on interactive indoor five senses area and a giant AirTramp air cushion for bouncing, entry costs €9 for anyone aged 12 years or more, €7 for children aged 4-12 years and is free for under 4s.
-Opening times are listed here and you can find a list of measures for Covid-19 here.
+With a large garden, playground and labyrinth, a hands-on, interactive, indoor, five-senses area and a giant AirTramp air cushion for bouncing.
+Entry costs €9 for anyone aged 12 years or more, €7 for children aged 4-12 years and is free for under 4s.
+Opening times are listed here.

 Blast furnaces – Belval

 Integrating industrial heritage with contemporary architecture the Belval Blast Furnace covers 15 hectares and is home to the